jurjens/wordpress-cures/README.md

 ### 1.1 Optimize image quality

 **What's the problem?** Wordpress automatically compresses uploaded images.
-Which is good in terms of disk usage and site speed, but if you don't want your crisp and beautiful artwork to get vague.
+Which is good in terms of disk usage and site speed, but not if you don't want your crisp and beautiful artwork to get vague.

 **How to fix?**